 Since 2005, the Facilities team has increased the insulation in roofs and walls to reduce the amount of heat gain in DOE buildings, helping to reduce the temperature inside our classrooms.
 These improvements were done in conjunction with needed repairs such as reroofing an existing building.

 As part of a Race to the Top-funded facilities effort in the

 Zones of School Innovation, ceiling fan installation was targeted for classrooms that (1) were not already air conditioned, (2) did not already have ceiling fans and (3) are used for student instruction.

 By painting roofs with heat reflective fluid roof coating system instead of the basic black or gray materials, a temperature reduction of up to 5 degrees is possible.
 This system includes solar reflective properties and sometimes additional layers of insulation material to help reduce heat transferring into the classroom.
 This is more than a change in coloring for the roof.
 It has specific properties to minimize the impact of direct sunlight.

-Estimated cost of installing AC at all DOE schools: $1.7 billion.
+The estimated cost of installing AC at all DOE schools is $1.7 billion.
 This figure was a snapshot of how much it would cost to install full-school AC systems like that at Pohakea Elementary, completed in 2010.
 This number will fall as a survey of HIDOE schools is completed to grasp how many classrooms/offices have AC now, and how many are still waiting for cooling retrofits (either heat abatement measures (listed above) or installed AC if needed).

-Current annual electricity bill for HIDOE schools and facilities: $48 million.
+The annual electricity bill for HIDOE schools and facilities is $48 million.
 This amount would increase as high-energy AC systems are installed.